 For the majority of the Company's loan assets, the ECL is generated using statistical models applied to account data to generate PD and LGD components.
+In determining for which portfolios a statistically modelled approach is appropriate, the Company considers the volume of available data and the level of similarity of the credit characteristics of the underlying accounts.

-PD on both a twelve month and lifetime basis are estimated based on statistical models for the Company's most significant asset classes.
+PD on both a twelve month and lifetime basis is estimated based on statistical models for the Company's loan book.
 The PD calculation is a function of current asset performance, customer information and future economic assumptions.
-The structure of the models was derived through analysis of correlation in historic data, which identified which current and historical customer attributes and external economic variables were predictive of future loss.
+The structure of the models was derived through analysis of correlation in historic data, which identified which current and historical customer attributes and external economic variables were predictive of future loss. .
+PD measures are calculated for the full contractual lives of loans with the models deriving probabilities that, at a given future date, a loan will be in default, performing or closed.
 The Company utilised all reasonably available information in its possession for this exercise.